dreamcat4/docker-images/irc/README.md

 ### Configuration

-Pre-seeded Configuration Files:
+Pre-seeded Configuration Folder:

 All configuration files are held in the working folder `/config`.
 There are different versions of the config folder.
-See [`config.default/README.md`](#config.default/README.md) and [`config.custom/README.md`](#config.custom/README.md) for more information about those.
+See [! broken link `config.default/README.md`](config.default/README.md) and [! broken link `config.custom/README.md`](config.custom/README.md) for more information about those.

 SSH Configuration: